 2.3.3 Increasing Acceptability

-• Governance increases in acceptability if it more successfully meets that person’s requirements, as defined by their understanding of the suggested list above (2.1) or an equivalent list.
+Governance increases in acceptability if it more successfully meets a person’s requirements, as defined by their understanding of the suggested list above (2.1) or an equivalent list.
 People’s acceptance increases if they have to make fewer reluctant concessions, but no government can please everybody.
 The aim must be to broadly maximise satisfaction across the entire population, so people should be able to seek change.

 People like having a choice.
 Given people’s inherent diversity (2.2), more of them are likely to be satisfied if they can choose for themselves where possible.
 This is perhaps an argument for restricting the role of the State and it is certainly a reason for avoiding a monolithic system of imposed uniformity.
 Different ways of providing choice are explored in the next few chapters (and these are linked in the Index).

 People like to have better social benefits and public services, but they also like to pay less tax.
 Those two objectives are incompatible.
 This is one of many aspects of governance where trying to make improvements for some people will be disadvantageous to others; a balance must be struck, and periodically modified when necessary.